pblake02/Jira-to-Power-BI-API/README.md

 Goal:
-To recreate (from memory) a Power BI dashboard I previously made while at my last job.
+To recreate a Power BI dashboard I developed for my last analyst job.

 Purpose:
 To streamline Jira reporting rather than manually extracting JQL filters and uploading them to Excel and further formatting.